 Horse riding – there are an extensive set of bridal ways from the village that take you through fantastic countryside within the valley and up over the moors to the north, south and west of the village with forest trails available to the east;

-Weekly basic cheese making course run by Suzie and Jonty in the cheese making kitchen;
+Regular basic cheese making course run by Suzie and Jonty in the kitchen;

-Opportunities to help care for the goats, (horses), ducks and chickens;
+Opportunities to help care for the goats, ducks and chickens;

 The moors with grouse, pheasant, partridge, curlews, lapwings and of course sheep as well as stunning views with the abundance of heather;